 RasaFileImporter.
 If you want to use it on its

 own, you don't have to specify anything in your configuration file.

 If you want to use it together with other importers, add it to your

 This feature is currently experimental and might change or be removed in the future.
-Please share your feedback on it in the forum to help us making this feature ready for production.
+Share your feedback on it in the forum to help us making this feature ready for production.

-With this importer you can build a contextual AI assistant by combining multiple reusable Rasa projects.
+With this importer you can train a model by combining multiple reusable Rasa projects.
 You might, for example, handle chitchat with one project and greet your users with another.
-These projects can be developed in isolation, and then combined at train time to create your assistant.
+These projects can be developed in isolation, and then combined when you train your assistant.

 ChitchatBot project which in turn